About the Game

 Thank you for your patience and understanding.
 Thanks to everyone who helped us test AGAIN.

-- Fixed moss shaders and direction control for both vertex lit shader and skin shader (for props with/without phong)
+- Fixed Moss shaders and direction control for both vertex lit shader and skin shader (for props with/without phong)

 - Fixed halflambert/warp/specwarp related problems across all the shaders